MetroCard: Emergency services

-An emergency MetroCard is carried by police officers, firefighters, and emergency medical personnel while on duty so they can access the subway system during an emergency.
+An emergency MetroCard was issued to police officers, firefighters, and emergency medical personnel while on duty so they could access the subway system during an emergency.

 Fares

 MetroCard Bus Transfer

 The MetroCard Bus Transfer is issued upon request to passengers who pay cash fares on buses accepting MetroCard.
 The transfer is inserted into the fare box on the second bus, which retains it.
 Westchester Bee Line bus system and Nassau Inter-County Express and MTA New York City Transit bus is free to transfer from one bus to another bus that is accepted with MetroCard.
 The bus transfer is paper like the SingleRide Metrocard.
 This transfer does not grant cash customers subway access.

 For suburban transfers, if the fare paid to get the transfer is less than that required on the second bus, the difference must be paid on boarding.
 For transfers from NICE to New York City Transit, no step up fee is required.

 The predecessor to the MetroCard bus transfer was the original bus transfer.
 These paper tickets allowed bus to bus transfers.
 Available in pads of several different colors for use at different times, boroughs or directions, they would be torn at a certain time-marked line to indicate when the transfer would expire.
 A version of this still exists today as the "General Order Transfer" (aka "block ticket") which is provided to customers as they leave the subway system during service disruptions to re-enter the system at another point (often via a shuttle bus).